Lower Bounds on the Oracle Complexity of Nonsmooth Convex Optimization via Information Theory: Lower bounds for arbitrary local oracles

 \section{Lower bounds for arbitrary local oracles}

 We extend our results in Sections \ref{sec:oracle-compl-box} and \ref{sec:large-scale-compl} to arbitrary local oracles.
-The key observation is that for query points where the instance is locally linear any local oracle reduces to the the single-coordinate oracle studied in previous sections.
-Thus, we can prove lower bounds by perturbing our instances in such a way that we avoid singular\footnote{In our framework, singular points are defined as the ones where a subgradient depends on more than one bit encoding the instance.
-This coincides with points of nonsmoothness in the large-scale case, but in the box case there is a more subtle property, see Lemma~ \ref{lem:unpredictability-box-case}.} query points with probability one.
+The key observation is that for query points where the instance is locally linear the subdifferential is a singleton, and thus any local oracle reduces to the single-coordinate oracle studied in previous sections.
+Thus, we prove lower bounds by perturbing our instances in such a way that we avoid singular query points with probability one.

-We present full proofs for expectation (distributional) lower bounds, however observe that lower bounds w.h.p. (and with bounded error) follow analogous arguments by averaging on conditional probabilities, instead of conditional expectations.
+We present full proofs for expected case (distributional) lower bounds, however observe that lower bounds w.h.p. (and with bounded error) follow analogous arguments by averaging on conditional probabilities, instead of conditional expectations.

 Before going into the explicit constructions, let us present a useful tool for analyzing arbitrary local oracles.
-We will show there exists a \emph{maximal} oracle \({\cal O}\) such that any local oracle can be emulated by \({\cal O}\).
-This way, it suffices to show lower bounds on \({\cal O}\) to deduce lower bounds for arbitrary local oracles.
-More precisely, let \({\cal O}\) be the oracle answering for query $x\in X$ the family of functions $g\in \mathcal{F}$ such that there exists a neighborhood around $x$ (possibly depending on \(g\)) where $f = g$.
-Clearly \(\mathcal{O}\) is a local oracle.
+We will show there exists a \emph{maximal oracle} \(\mathcal{O}\) such that any local oracle can be emulated by \(\mathcal{O}\).
+This way, it suffices to show lower bounds on \(\mathcal{O}\) to deduce lower bounds for arbitrary local oracles.

+\begin{definition}[Maximal oracle] Let $\mathcal{F}$ be a family of real-valued functions over a domain $X$.
+We define the \emph{maximal oracle} \(\mathcal{O}\) as the one that for query $x\in X$ provides as answer

+where in the expression above the neighborhood $B$ of $x$ possibly depends on $g$. \end{definition} By definition, \(\mathcal{O}\) is a local oracle.
+Let us now prove the claimed property.